decaporg/decap-cms/website/site/content/docs/custom-previews.md

 ---
-title: Custom Previews
+title: Custom Preview
-position: 50
+weight: 50
+menu:
+  docs:
+    parent: guides
 ---

 # Customizing the Preview Pane

-The preview pane displays an HTML preview of the content you're editing, and can be customized to display content identical to your production site using templates and CSS.
+The preview pane displays an HTML "preview" of the content you're editing, and can be customized to match your production site using templates and CSS.

 ## Preview Templates